List of crossings of the River Wye

-Crossings of the River Wye in the UK cover the whole length of the 215 km from its source to the River Severn.
+Crossings of the River Wye in the UK cover the whole length of the 215 km from its source at Plynlimon to the River Severn.
 For much of its length the river forms part of the border between England and Wales.
-The lower Wye Valley is an Area of Outstanding Natural Beauty.
+The lower Wye Valley is a National Landscape (formerly Area of Outstanding Natural Beauty).
 There are some 15 Grade II listed bridges, one Grade II* listed bridge and three Grade I listed bridges.